Semester(s) Offered: Fall

 Course Call Number: GAMES-GT 1001

 Students will be encouraged to work in groups to create their thesis projects, but the possibility also exists for students to work by themselves.
 Because of the wide range of forms that a thesis can take, the thesis courses do not present a specific curriculum.
-Instead, they provide a context and structure to support and guide the students’ research.
+Instead, they provide a context and structure to support and guide the students’ research and work.

 Upon completion of this course, the student will:

 1) Provide a context to support the rigorous exploration of design ideas through an iterative process.

 2) Understand and live through the process of planning, prototyping, and developing a year-long project.